qaschevychelov/triangleTestApi/README.md

     3. got 500 internal error when trying to send '/triangle' POST request with separator as math operator (*)
     4. got 500 internal error when trying to send '/triangle' POST request with separator as |
     5. got 500 internal error when trying to send '/triangle' POST request with separator as special character (?)
+    6. got result 'NaN' when requesting area of a triangle with too huge sides

 ## Negative cases
     1. BUG - save more than 10 triangles - allows to save 11 triangles